 Matt Cutts disclaimer, you would think, would be fairly serious, with a little humor, and outline his responsibility, or not, as an employee of Google.
 It is all of those things:

-No doubt, it is this last sentence that has generated 107 comments on his disclaimer.
+This old goodie has generated 106 comments on his disclaimer.
 Which begs the question, should your disclaimer be open to comments?
 Normally it isn’t, but in true Matt Cutts style, his is open to comment and discussion.

 The information in this weblog is provided “AS IS” with no warranties, and confers no rights.